GardnerLab-Pitt/OhioRiver_SR/README.md

 * The LC02_polygon_pull file is for pulling surface reflectance over all CONUS river reaches for Landsat Collection 2

-* The SR build file is for applying band correction coefficeints and cleaning up SR pull data into meaningful datasets.
+* The SR correction file is for creating band correction coefficeints to apply to opitcal band data.

 * The model prototyping code is for testing models for predicting chlorophyll-a.